Bill Cosby: Television and film

-Throughout the 1960s Cosby pursued a variety of additional television projects, and appeared as a regular guest host on The Tonight Show and as the star of an annual special for NBC.
+Throughout the 1960s Cosby pursued a variety of additional television projects and appeared as a regular guest host on The Tonight Show and as the star of an annual special for NBC.
 In 1969, he returned with another series, The Bill Cosby Show, a situation comedy that ran for two seasons.
 Cosby played a physical education teacher at a Los Angeles high school.
-While only a modest critical success, the show was a ratings hit, finishing eleventh in its first season.
-Cosby was lauded for using African-American performers such as Lillian Randolph, Moms Mabley, and Rex Ingram as characters.
+While only a modest critical success, the show was a hit with ratings, finishing eleventh in its first season.
+Cosby was lauded for using African American performers such as Lillian Randolph, Moms Mabley, and Rex Ingram as characters.
 According to commentary on the Season 1 DVDs for the show, Cosby was at odds with NBC over his refusal to include a laugh track in the show, as he felt viewers had the ability to find humor for themselves when watching a TV show.

 For the PBS series The Electric Company, Cosby recorded several segments teaching reading skills to young children.
 Cosby resumed his formal education in 1971; he began graduate work at UMass Amherst.
 In 1972, he was back in prime time with a variety series, The New Bill Cosby Show.
 However, this show lasted only a season.
 More successful was a Saturday-morning cartoon, Fat Albert and the Cosby Kids, hosted by Cosby and based on his own childhood.
 That series ran from 1972 to 1979, then ran as The New Fat Albert Show in 1979, and finally ran as The Adventures of Fat Albert and the Cosby Kids.
 Cosby would use his experience producing Fat Albert in his educational endeavors; his dissertation for his Ed.
 D. at UMass Amherst discussed the use of Fat Albert and the Cosby Kids as a teaching tool in elementary schools.

-During the 1970s, Cosby and other African-American actors, including Sidney Poitier, joined forces to make successful comedy films to counter the violent "blaxploitation" films of the era, such as Uptown Saturday Night in 1974; Let's Do It Again in 1975; and in 1976, Mother, Jugs & Speed, co-starring Raquel Welch and Harvey Keitel.
+During the 1970s, Cosby and other African-American actors, including Sidney Poitier, joined forces to make successful comedy films to counter the violent "blaxploitation" films of the era, such as Uptown Saturday Night in 1974, Let's Do It Again in 1975, and A Piece of the Action in 1977.
+He also starred in Mother, Jugs & Speed, co-starring Raquel Welch and Harvey Keitel in 1976.
+In 1978, he starred in California Suite, a compilation of four Neil Simon plays.

-In 1976, Cosby starred in A Piece of the Action with Poitier; and California Suite, a compilation of four Neil Simon plays.
-He also hosted Cos in 1976.
+Cosby also hosted Cos in 1976.
 In addition, he produced an hour-long variety show featuring puppets, sketches, and musical numbers.
 It was during this season that ABC decided to take advantage of this phase of Cosby's career, by joining with Filmation producers of Fat Albert to create live-action segments starring Cosby, for the 1972 animated film Journey Back to Oz; it subsequently aired in syndication.
 Cosby was also a regular on children's public television programs starting in the 1970s, hosting the "Picture Pages" segments that lasted into the early 1980s.